elasticio/splitter-component/README.md

 # splitter-component
-Splitter component for the elastic.io platform
+Splitter is the basic component for the [elastic.io platform](http://www.elastic.io).

+## Description
+The Splitter processes income messages containing multiple elements that might have to be processed in different ways.
+The Splitter emmits out the composite message into individual messages, each containing data related to one item.

+### How works
+???

-## Environment variables
+#### Environment variables
 Component does not has any required environment variables, but we suggest to use `EIO_REQUIRED_RAM_MB` in order to avoid `Component run out of memory and terminated` error, recommended value of allocated memory is `512` MB.

 ## Actions

-### Split
+### Split Message By Array

-Splits incoming message using splitting expression.
-Message has property body that contains object to split.
+Splits a message into multiple messages using a given separator.
+The separator is treated as a path to a property inside the message.
+A message is split when a property is an array and emitted are multiple messages.
+Otherwise the original message is emitted.

-For example, we have our body that looks like this:
+For example, we have message:

 ```
 {
     "users": [